alimuzzaman/html-social-share-buttons/Readme.txt

 Donate link: none
 Tags: Social-share, Social-share-button, Social, share, button, widget, translation ready, facebook share, google plus share, linkedin share, social media share, social sharing, Social-share-button, twitter share.
 Requires at least: 3.0.0
-Tested up to: 4.2.2
+Tested up to: 5.8
-Version: 2.1.6
+Version: 2.1.14
 License: GPLv2
-Stable tag: 2.1.6
+Stable tag: 2.1.14

 Are you searching for a lightweight sharing plugin?
 You are in right place.
-This pluign not use JavaScript.
+This plugin does not use JavaScript.

 == Description ==
-For live demo <a target="_blank" href="http://www.zm-tech.net/wp-plugins/html-social-share-buttons/" rel="follow">Live demo</a>.
+If you have the version 2.1.13, please update the plugin (That version isn't stable).

 Designed By Hakan Ertan <a target="_blank" href="https://www.tonicons.com/" rel="follow">www.tonicons.com</a>

+To make Icons horizontal append  class='in_widget' in ShortCode.
+Ex. [zm_sh_btn iconset='long-shadows' iconset_type='square' icons='facebook,twitter,linkedin,googlepluse,pinterest,mail' class='in_widget']

 <strong>New feature:</strong><br />
 <ul>
+	<li>Added ability to provide url in shortcode ( To use provide url parameter).</li>
-	<li>Desable icons on specific page.
+	<li>Disable icons on specific page.
 You can disable by the post edit screen or put the page ID on the setting page.</li>
 	<li>Exclude page/post by ID/slug</li>
 	<li><strong>Social tracker:</strong> Google Social analytics integrated.
 Now you can track your social shares.
 Need to enable on settings page.</li>
 	<li>2 New <strong>Premium icons</strong> set added with different styles.</li>
-	<li>Visual composer support.
-You will be able to use in visual composer.</li>
+	<li>WPBakery support.</li>
 	<li>Short code generator</li>
-	<li>Opiton to add bottom of post.</li>
+	<li>Option to add bottom of post.</li>
 	<li>PHP code generator to use in theme</li>
 	<li>Translation ready.
 (Help me to translate to your language.)</li>
 	<li>3 Different button set.</li>